 Excavation possibility Satricum

-The excavations of 2018 will focus on the archaic urban quarters in the lower settlement area, today covered by extensive vineyards.
-Archaeological research in these parts has already revealed impressive tufa foundations of large archaic buildings situated along the main road of the settlement which led to the sanctuary of the town.
+The excavations of 2019 will focus on two different sites: the archaic urban quarters in the lower settlement area and the remains of a Roman villa dating to the 1st century AD.
+Archaeological research has already revealed impressive tufa foundations of large archaic buildings situated along the main road of the settlement which led to the sanctuary of the town.
 Evidence of earlier, Iron Age activity was recently discovered underneath the archaic buildings.
-Simultaneously, Republican levels referring to the Roman occupation of the town have been documented during the last two years.
+Simultaneously, Republican levels referring to the Roman occupation of the town have been documented during the last two years, whereas a large part of the Roman villa was excavated in 1984.

 Applications and further information

-Apart from travel expenses and insurances, participation will be free of costs for Dutch students.
-A contribution in the living costs of 100 euros a week will be asked from foreign students.
+Apart from travel expenses and insurances, participation will be free of costs for Dutch or exchange students registered at UvA/VU.
+A contribution in the living costs of 50 euros a week will be asked from foreign students.
 Students from other Dutch universities have to register at the UvA for the excavation as an elective course at the University of Amsterdam, which will also give formal credits (6 EC)

 Applications and requests for more information can be sent to Prof. Marijke Gnade (email@example.com) before 1 March.